Inspired by an earlier blog about the best places to see the fall colors, I decided to put together a second list.

 Pocono Mountains, Pennsylvania

-My cousin recently moved to Vermont, which has beautiful fall foliage, too.
-However, she shared with me the secret of the Pocono Mountains.
+The more I talk about fall colors with people who travel often, the more I hear about the secret of the Pocono Mountains.
 Their website even gives some great tips on where and when are the best times to see the fall colors.
 Check out their fall foliage forecast here.